Weight Loss can be Achieved by Financial Incentives: Study

 Money can do wonders.
 It can not only make a lot of people change in terms of priorities, it can help one shed off the extra pounds as well.
 Surprised on reading this?
 But this is what the latest study states.

-The research study by researchers at Mayo Clinic suggests that weight loss study participants who received financial incentives were more likely to follow the weight loss program strictly, and they noticed a reduction in their body weight when compared to those participants who didn't receive any incentives.
+The research study by researchers at Mayo Clinic suggests that weight loss study participants who received financial incentives were more likely to follow the weight loss program like the keto shark tank strictly, and they noticed a reduction in their body weight when compared to those participants who didn't receive any incentives.

 Prior to this, a study showed how financial incentives help people lose weight.
 This study had a lesser number of participants who were followed for 12-36 weeks, while the latest study was conducted on 100 participants who were followed for one year.